united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/managingthesystem.md

 weight = 2000
 +++

-In this chapter we will connet to our kubernetes cluster using UMHLens.
-Then we will show you how to import a [Node-RED](https://learn.umh.app/guides/troubleshootingcommunity/node-red/nodered-import-export/) and Grafana flow to see how the data flows through the stack, as you can see in the picture below.
+In this chapter, we'll guide you through connecting to our Kubernetes cluster using UMHLens.
+Then, we'll walk you through importing a [Node-RED](https://learn.umh.app/guides/troubleshootingcommunity/node-red/nodered-import-export/) and Grafana flow to help you visualize how data flows through the stack.
+Check out the image below for a sneak peek

 ![Untitled](/images/getstarted/managingTheSystem/getStartedUMHSimplifiedpng.png)